alfreimaz/mainwebsite/content/posts/articles/dynamicEssay.md

 the character, with someone saying something the likes of "You can't even remember the names of my friends, how am I supposed to trust you?", simultaneously addressing the mistake and utilising it to add depth to the scene, introducing new stakes.
-This could still works with our first method were we to treat both the mistake and the players addressing it as the cause of a singular update, but the other most common way of treating such a mistake does not grant the same favour.
+This could still work with our first method were we to treat both the mistake and the players addressing it as the cause of a singular update, but the other most common way of treating such a mistake does not grant the same favour.